EAT-JBCOMMUNITY/EAT/README.md

 -----------------------------------
 1. Use the generalized additional testsuite structure in order to include Openshift tests for multiple versions of Openshift.
 2. Test categorization not only at class level but also at method level.
-3. Placing the modules source directory at a separate github repo in order to pull the desired version of the source.
+3. Placing the modules/source directory at a separate github repo in order to pull the desired version of the source based on the JBOSS_VERSION environment variable.

 MOJO DOCUMENTATION